M-arcus/cloudron-docs/knowledgebase/docs/email.md

 server does not have a good IP reputation for mail delivery or if server service provider does not allow sending email via port 25 (which is the case with Google Cloud and Amazon EC2).

-Cloudron can be configured to send all outbound email via:
+Cloudron can be configured to send outbound email via:

 * [Amazon SES](#amazon-ses)
 * Google
 * Mailgun
+* Mailjet
 * Postmark
 * Sendgrid
 * [Office 365](#office-365)